johnkeychishugi/QT-global-test-backend/README.md

 - **OAuth Integration**: Sign in with Google and GitHub
 - **API Documentation**: Interactive Swagger documentation
 - **Docker Support**: Easy containerized setup for development and production
+- **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions

 ## Technology Stack